BahareDev/Crypto-WebSite/README.md

-✈️ Crypto-Website
+ 💸 Crypto-Website
 =====================

 Crypto-WebSite is a front-end web application designed to provide users with real-time cryptocurrency information, including prices, trends, and charts.
-The app features a responsive design and is built using modern JavaScript tooling, React
+The app features a responsive design and is built using modern JavaScript tooling, React using this [Currency API](https://api.aliramshini.com/api/coin)

 📚 Table of Contents
 --------------------